shades2/nestjs-hedera/README.md

-# HSuite - Smart Node - Hedera for NestJS
+# HSuite - Hedera for NestJS